huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_read_replica_instance.md

 The following arguments are supported:

-* `region` - (Optional, ForceNew) The region in which to create the rds read replica instance resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the rds read replica instance resource.
 If omitted, the provider-level region will be used.

   Currently, read replicas can be created only in the same region as that of the primary DB instance.

-* `name` - (Required, ForceNew) Specifies the DB instance name.
+* `name` - (Required, String, ForceNew) Specifies the DB instance name.
 The DB instance name of the same type must be unique for the same tenant.

   The value must be 4 to 64 characters in length and start with a letter.
 It is case-sensitive and can contain only letters, digits, hyphens (-), and underscores (_).

-* `flavor` - (Required) Specifies the specification code.
+* `flavor` - (Required, String) Specifies the specification code.

-* `primary_instance_id` - (Required, ForceNew) Specifies the DB instance ID, which is used to create a read replica.
+* `primary_instance_id` - (Required, String, ForceNew) Specifies the DB instance ID, which is used to create a read replica.

-* `volume` - (Required, Type:List, ForceNew) Specifies the volume information.
+* `volume` - (Required, List, ForceNew) Specifies the volume information.
 Structure is documented below.

-* `availability_zone` - (Required, ForceNew) Specifies the AZ name.
+* `availability_zone` - (Required, String, ForceNew) Specifies the AZ name.

-* `enterprise_project_id` - (Optional, ForceNew) The enterprise project id of the read replica instance.
+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the read replica instance.

-* `tags` - (Optional, Type:Map) A mapping of tags to assign to the RDS read replica instance.
+* `tags` - (Optional, Map) A mapping of tags to assign to the RDS read replica instance.
 Each tag is represented by one key-value pair.

 The `volume` block supports:

-* `type` - (Required, ForceNew) Specifies the volume type.
+* `type` - (Required, String, ForceNew) Specifies the volume type.
 Its value can be any of the following and is case-sensitive:
     - ULTRAHIGH: indicates the SSD type.
     - ULTRAHIGHPRO: indicates the ultra-high I/O.

-* `disk_encryption_id` -  (Optional, ForceNew) Specifies the key ID for disk encryption.
+* `disk_encryption_id` -  (Optional, String, ForceNew) Specifies the key ID for disk encryption.

 ## Attributes Reference